- What is Crohn’s disease?

 Risk factors for Crohn’s disease

-Indeed, diets high in animal fat and low in fruits and vegetables are most strongly associated with an increased risk of IBD.
-(R) It makes sense that a diet high in sugars and saturated fats (especially pro-inflammatory animal fats) and lacking in antioxidants and other vital nutrients, could contribute to Crohn’s disease by promoting intestinal inflammation, altering the gut microbiome, and impairing healing and immune function.
-(R)
+It makes sense that a diet high in sugars and saturated fats (especially pro-inflammatory animal fats) and lacking in antioxidants and other vital nutrients, could contribute to Crohn’s disease by promoting intestinal inflammation, altering the gut microbiome, and impairing healing and immune function.
+11

 FODMAPs (Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols) are types of fiber that are poorly absorbed in the gut, which can lead to excess gas production, bloating, abdominal pains, cramps, diarrhea, and constipation.
 Many people with Crohn’s disease, as well as irritable bowel syndrome, have success with a low-FODMAP diet, although this should be done under the guidance of a qualified nutritionist as cutting out a wide range of foods puts you at risk of nutrient deficiencies.

-Crohn’s disease, and IBD in general, is one of those areas of nutrigenomics where things get even more complex than usual.
-That’s because there are more than 3 million unique genes within the gut, courtesy of the microbiome and sometimes referred to as our second genome.
-(R) These genes vastly outnumber your own genes and, thanks partly to the transient nature of some gut bacteria, create a somewhat moving target for epigenetics and nutrigenomic interventions.
+These genes vastly outnumber your own genes and, thanks partly to the transient nature of some gut bacteria, create a somewhat moving target for epigenetic and nutrigenomic interventions.